RCL-Consulting/Wombat/README.md

 License
 -------

-Wombat is licensed under the GPL-3.0 license.
+Wombat is licensed under the GNU Affero GPL-3.0 license.